million American adults have some type of sleep apnea

 State of the Art Sleep Testing

 There are many different tests your physician may recommend you have done.
 The most common test to diagnose a sleep condition is a sleep study.
 We have two state-of-the-art, comfortable, sleep center locations in Fairfax (Merrifield) and Loudoun, Virginia.
 Our rooms come with internet access, cable TV and access to a private bathroom with shower.
-We also perform home sleep testing out of our Arlington, Fairfax and Loudoun offices.
+We also have the ability to do high quality home sleep testing.

-The Impact Sleep has on your Cardiovascular Health
+The Impact Sleep has on your Overall Health

 Durable Medical Equipment for Sleep Medicine